Everything but the Girl: Worldwide acclaim

-In 1994, Everything but the Girl released their seventh album, Amplified Heart, a hybrid of folk rock and electronica featuring contributions from guitarist Richard Thompson, double bassist Danny Thompson, drummer Dave Mattacks, and producer/programmer John Coxon.
+In 1994 Everything but the Girl released their seventh album, Amplified Heart, a hybrid of folk rock and electronica featuring contributions from guitarist Richard Thompson, double bassist Danny Thompson, drummer Dave Mattacks, and producer/programmer John Coxon.
 Producer Todd Terry remixed the track "Missing", and when released as a single, it became an international success.
 It reached the top ten around the world, including the US, where it peaked at No. 2 in the Billboard Hot 100.

 While recording Amplified Heart Thorn and Watt wrote lyrics and music for two tracks – "Protection" and "Better Things" on Massive Attack's second album Protection.
 Thorn sang lead vocals on both.
 The single "Protection" reached No. 14 on the UK top 40.
 The album reached No. 4 on the UK Albums Chart.

 Buoyed by the recent successes and out of contract at WEA, Everything but the Girl released the self-produced Walking Wounded in 1996 exclusively licensed to Atlantic Records for the United States and Canada and Virgin Records for the Rest of the World.
 Featuring collaborations with Spring Heel Jack and Howie B it ushered in a new electronic sound for their own work.
 It charted at No. 4 on the UK Albums Chart and spawned two top ten UK singles – "Walking Wounded" and "Wrong".
 Two further singles – "Single" and "Before Today" – reached No. 20 and No. 25 respectively.

-In 1999, the duo followed it up with their ninth studio album, Temperamental.
+In 1999 the duo followed it up with their ninth studio album, Temperamental.
 It charted at No. 16 on the UK Albums Chart.

-The duo performed their final show at the Montreux Jazz Festival in 2000.
+The duo performed what was then considered their final show at the Montreux Jazz Festival in 2000.